 - Vaginal Discharge

 - Dyspareunia (Painful intercourse)

 Sometimes, due to lack of undetectable symptoms, it becomes difficult to diagnose genital tuberculosis.
-The doctor will advise you to go for diagnosis after seeing your above mentioned symptoms and signs.
+The doctor will advise you to go for a diagnosis after seeing your above-mentioned symptoms and signs.

 Diagnosis of TB